 This might sound like an intellectual process, but one of the wonders of acupuncture is its ability to connect the realms of mind and body.

-Instead, needling an acupuncture point brings your conscious awareness to that area, while influencing involuntary processes such as nervous system patterns, biochemical reactions, and fluid balances.
+Needling an acupuncture point brings your conscious awareness to that area, while influencing involuntary processes such as nervous system patterns, biochemical reactions, and fluid balances.
 This junction creates the opportunity for healing.

-This sets up a cascade of events that helps you to resolve the obstacles that have kept you stuck.
 I believe that when we work together this way the possibilities for healing are virtually endless.